apache/flink/docs/dev/table/types.zh.md

 If you intend to implement classes in Scala, *it is recommended to use boxed types* (e.g. `java.lang.Integer`) instead of Scala's primitives.
 Scala's primitives (e.g. `Int` or `Double`) are compiled to JVM primitives (e.g.
 `int`/`double`) and result in `NOT NULL` semantics as shown in the table below.
-Furthermore, Scala primitives that are used in generics (e.g. `java.lang.Map[Int, Double]`) are erased during compilation and lead to class information similar to `java.lang.Map[java.lang.Object, java.lang.Object]`.
+Furthermore, Scala primitives that are used in generics (e.g. `java.util.Map[Int, Double]`) are erased during compilation and lead to class information similar to `java.util.Map[java.lang.Object, java.lang.Object]`.

 | 类                          | 数据类型                            |
 |:----------------------------|:------------------------------------|